Squirkey89/Sport-Quiz/README.md

 ## As a returning user

  * As a returning user, I want the website to be continually updated with new features and questions to keep me playing the game.

+  * As a returning user, I want to be able to challenge my friends.

 # Features<div id='id-features'>